iDigitalFlame/Spaceport-Boot/README.md

 # The Spaceport Project

+## ARCHIVED

-## ARCHIVE as I've moved to unified kernel images.
+I've moved to unified kernel images.
 Check the (spaceport)[https://github.com/iDigitalFlame/Spaceport] to have a look!
 For more info on unified kernel images, check this [ArchWiki Entry](https://wiki.archlinux.org/title/Unified_kernel_image).

 ### Bootloader Entries